What are my options if my co-parent is not paying child support?

 Whatever the case may be, if child support is not being paid in your case, or cannot be paid due to some change in circumstance, it is important to work with an experienced Morris County child support attorney in order to ensure that you and your child’s financial rights and future are protected.
 At Jacobs Berger, our attorneys understand that no two families are exactly the same.
 When working with our clients to resolve a child support dispute, we will exhaust every possible legal option in order to make sure you get the support you need.
 Similarly, for parents who are unable to make child support payments, we will seek a tenable child support modification to suit your new financial reality.
 Our firm has extensive experience serving parents within child support disputes in Morris County towns and all of Northern New Jersey.

-Call our Morristown office today at (973) 447-3943 to speak with a member of our legal team in a confidential and comprehensive case assessment.
+Call our Morristown office today at (973) 447-3943 to speak with a member of our legal team in a strategic planning session.

 Child Support Probation Division